Darknight-cookie/Cybersecurity-Learning-Notes/README.md

-# iPAS-Cybersecurity-Junior-Level
+# Cybersecurity-Learning-Notes

-Study notes for obtaining the iPAS cybersecurity engineer certification
+Notes on learning cybersecurity

+Also, learning about iPAS cybersecurity certification.